NatnelTiroro/NatnelTiroro/README.md

 - 👋 Hi, I’m @NatnelTiroro
-- 👀 I’m interested in Cybersecuirty,
+- 👀 I’m interested in Cybersecuirty
 - 🌱 I’m currently learning Powershell, active diretory and azure
--
--

 <!---
 NatnelTiroro/NatnelTiroro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.